 Foreign language is a requirement for Arts & Sciences majors only, and the University does not provide waivers or substitutions for this requirement.
 A student who experiences severe problems in foreign language learning may petition the Dean of Arts & Sciences for possible modification of the requirement.
 Students will often find their greatest chance of success in a language is when taken in isolation, such as in the summer term.
 If a student has not been taking a foreign language in high school, it may be appropriate to postpone fulfilling the requirement during the first year.

 There are several tutoring resources available to all Villanova students; some are free of charge.
-Learning Support Services has tutors available for some of the core courses and will provide a list of tutoring locations and contacts, as well as consultation with tutors.
+LSS staff can provide a list of tutoring resources available on campus.

 Inspiration - This is software that allows you to map your ideas.
 Great if you are a visual learner.

 Dragon Naturally Speaking - This software allows you to dictate instead of typing on a keyboard.
 It does take several hours to train the software to recognize your voice.

 Books on tape are available through a national non-profit organization, Learning Ally (formerly Recording for the Blind and Dyslexic), which lends recorded academic and professional books to people with disabilities.
 Information about individual memberships is available by calling 800-221-4792, or on their website.